Bromley: Festivals

 Since May 1929, Bromley has had an annual festival of "dance, drama and comedy" in and around the town's venues.
 The South London Film Festival has been hosted annually in Bromley since 2022.

 The large open spaces have lent themselves to outdoor concerts, festivals and outdoor screenings, as well in the venues such as Norman Park, Hayes Farm, Beckenham Place Park and Croydon Road recreation ground.

 Theatres

-Bromley has a number of theatres in the borough, in the town centre there are three, a professional, the Churchill Theatre, an amateur, the Bromley Little Theatre (close to Bromley North railway station) and an outdoor amphitheatre located in "Church House Gardens" behind the Churchill theatre.
+Bromley has a number of theatres in the borough, in the town centre there are three, a professional, the Churchill Theatre, an amateur, the Bromley Little Theatre (close to Bromley North railway station) and an outdoor amphitheatre located in "Church House Gardens" behind the Churchill Theatre.

 The Churchill Theatre was opened on 19 July 1977 by the Prince of Wales, and seats 781.
-It is run on a contract currently held by HQ Theatres Ltd acting as both a receiving and producing house, with productions transferring to the West End or touring nationally.
-An example being recent tours of Club Tropicana The Musical.
+It is run on a contract currently held by HQ Theatres Ltd acting as both a receiving and producing house, with productions often transferring to the West End or touring nationally.
+Recent tours have included: An Inspector Calls (2024) and Fawlty Towers (2025).

 Library

-Bromley also has a central library in the same building as the Churchill Theatre with a large book stock, Internet and wifi access, reference library and local studies department.
-It functions as the central library of the broader Bromley Borough Libraries Service.
+Bromley has a central library in the same building as the Churchill Theatre with a large book stock, Internet and wifi access, reference library and local studies department.
+It functions as the central library of the broader Bromley Borough Libraries Service, but is scheduled to be moved to another location on Bromley High Street as part of a major redevelopment.
+The new location is planned to open in 2026 with dedicated study and meeting areas and expanded children’s spaces.

+Other smaller libraries include the Burnt Ash Library, near the Sundridge Park area of Bromley, which was refurbished and reopened in February 2025 with improved lighting, accessible toilets, a better children’s area, and a new heating system as part of the borough’s wider library upgrade programme.